Generating Functional Analysis for Iterative CDMA Multiuser Detectors: Stationary Estimates

 This result is identical to that from the statistical-mechanical analysis \cite{Tanaka200x}, which is called the naive mean-field theory \cite{Bray1986}.
 If we put $f(x)=\tanh(x/\sigma^2)$, $\bar{\theta}=0$ and $\mathsf{G}=0$, the BER of Proposition \ref{proposition:stationaryEstimates} can then be rewritten as

 with

 where the identity,

 holds in this parameter settings.
 This result recovers that of the marginal-posterior-mode detectors \cite{Tanaka2002}.
-It may mean that the relationship $\mathsf{G}=0$, which corresponds to the case where the self-coupling term is vanished, is required to achieve the individually optimal performance.
+It may mean that the relationship $\mathsf{G}=0$, \HLS which corresponds to the case where the self-coupling term vanishes, \HLE is required to achieve the individually optimal performance.